TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 The fastest way to create all the necessary subfolders would be to use the terminal, use a program like [PuTTy](https://www.putty.org/){:target="\_blank" rel="noopener noreferrer"} or use the terminal from the dashboard.
 These options will automatically create the required subfolders for your media library as well as your preferred download client(s).
-If you use both torrents and usenet, use both commands.
+If you use both torrents and Usenet, use both commands.

 #### If you use usenet